-Also, industry throughout the county is making technological changes that include an ever-increasing number of sophisticated hazardous materials processes.
-Transportation through Salt Lake County of hazardous materials by rail, highway, air, and pipeline present a totally different situation when an accidental release occurs.
-We must also accept the fact that the transportation industry and industry in general, are attempting to make their operations more efficient by consolidating materials and increasing container size.
-In many cases this compounds the problems for the fire departments and responders in containment of products, areas affected, and overall size of involvement, etc.
+Industry throughout the county is making technological changes that include an ever-increasing number of sophisticated hazardous materials processes.
+Transportation through Salt Lake County of dangerous materials by rail, highway, air, and pipeline presents a different situation when an accidental release occurs.
+We must also accept that the transportation industry and industry, in general, are attempting to make their operations more efficient by consolidating materials and increasing container size.
+In many cases, this compounds the problems for the fire departments and responders in the containment of products, areas affected, the overall size of involvement, etc.

-Response Plan & Personnel
+Response Plan and Personnel

 This response plan identifies the resources in Salt Lake County that are available for response to CBRNE incidents and other large-scale incidents.
-It also outlines the response of all agencies and disciplines to incidents within and outside of the county.
+It also outlines the answer of all agencies and disciplines to incidents within and outside of the county.

-Emergency response personnel within Salt Lake County will respond to all incidents within their respective jurisdictions, and will utilize their capabilities to protect life, property, environment, and to secure the area to prevent further damage/injury from the incident.
-They will also respond to provide mutual-aid as incidents dictate.
+Emergency response personnel within Salt Lake County will respond to all incidents within their respective jurisdictions.
+They will utilize their capabilities to protect life, property, and the environment and to secure the area to prevent further damage/injury from the incident.
+They will also respond by providing mutual aid as incidents dictate.